Fraud Blocker

 When you work for the IBEW you typically do not select your work location.
 You may find yourself sitting at the union and waiting for your turn to work.
 When a contractor calls and needs workers, the people are sent out on a call board rotation.

 You also usually do not select the employer.
-Your wages come from the union, which takes your dues out of those wages.
+Your wages are paid by the union, which deducts your dues from those wages.

 If you desire to work for yourself, being an electrician is a great career choice.
 Many electricians eventually become self-employed, working as independent contractors or owning electrical contracting companies.